 Why is funding for full time employees (FTEs) only available for up to three years?

 The Foundation would like to remain aligned and consistent with set guardrails around funding FTEs.
 This best supports our ability to request funds from donors who are looking for the Hospital/WashU Medicine to have a plan for sustainability, meaning they will not be asked to fund positions long-term.
 Foundation funds may be requested for a pilot phase intended to demonstrate the need for the role and/or impact on patient outcomes and experience.
 After the pilot phase, salary/benefits must be built into the department's operating budget.
 Within the three-year period, FTEs will be evaluated to move to an operating budget based on set outcomes.
 An FTE may not continue if the pilot does not demonstrate intended outcomes.
-The only exceptions to this policy are specific FTEs supported by existing restricted and/or endowment funds established by our generous donors.
+The only exceptions to this policy are specific FTEs supported by existing restricted and/or endowment funds.
 Please note for endowed funds, the total amount available to grant may be lower than in previous years due to market performance.

 *For programs that do not participate in reimbursement and/or revenue income, prior approval from Foundation and Hospital/WashU Medicine leadership will be required for salary/FTE requests after three years.